-Underestimating the duration of the sales cycle 2020
+Underestimating the duration of the sales cycle at your Startup 2020

 I read some of the most famous webs such as Medium or Forbes articles and tips for startups.
 However, I missed in their lists and articles the factor of: Underestimating the duration of the sales cycle.